-- The university will provide employees with face coverings which will be distributed by the Office of Environmental Health & Safety to department offices. - If an employee requires a face covering, please contact the Office of Environmental Health and Safety at 978-665-3756.
-The office is located on Main Street. - Employees are expected to follow state guidelines and report to work with a face covering. - Employees must have a face covering with them at all times during the work day. - A face covering should be worn in public spaces and must be worn anytime employees cannot maintain a safe physical distance (6 feet) from others. - Employees are not required to wear a face covering in private working spaces such as a single person office or outdoors if alone.
+The university will provide employees with face coverings which will be distributed by the Office of Environmental Health & Safety to department offices.
+Please contact the Office of Environmental Health and Safety at 978-665-3756 if you have not received face coverings.
+The office is located on Main Street.

+- Employees are expected to follow state guidelines and report to work with a face covering. - As of November 6, 2020, everyone on campus is required to wear a face covering over the nose and mouth when indoors and outdoors regardless of physical distancing of six feet.
+This includes classrooms, public restrooms, open office and common spaces, hallways, meeting rooms, libraries, and other indoor/outdoor spaces. - Employee working in public office space with one or more staff, are required to wear a face covering at all times. - Face coverings may be cloth or disposable. - Employees must have a face covering with them at all times during the work day. - Employees who enter facilities without a face covering will be asked to leave.

-- Any employee who comes to work on two occasions without a face covering will be provided a disposable mask.
+- Employees are not required to wear a face covering in private working spaces such as a single person office, however they must place a face covering on if someone enters their private work space and when they leave their office. - Employees may remove face coverings when actively eating or drinking or strenuously exercising. - Guests, visitors, vendors, and contractors will be expected to honor these guidelines and provide their own face covering to keep the Fitchburg State community safe. - Any employee who comes to work on two occasions without a face covering will be provided a disposable mask.
 On the third occurrence, the employee will be asked to leave campus and may be asked to use their own accrued time and return back to work with a face covering.
-Subsequent violations will result in further action. - Some employees may have health issues that do not allow them to wear a face covering.
-We must be sensitive to these circumstances.
-The executive order on face coverings as well as other federal governing authorities does not permit the university to ask employees with health issues why they cannot wear a face covering.
-We encourage employees to speak with an HR representative if they are unable to wear a face covering so we may provide support within the work environment.
-We ask all employees to please be respectful of others as we navigate these new protocols.
+Subsequent violations will result in further action. - Employees who have identified with Human Resources that they are unable to wear a face covering at the workplace prior to the new Executive Order dated November 6, 2002 due to a medical or disabling condition, will be required to now provide documentation to verify their condition. - Some employees may have health issues that do not allow them to wear a face covering.
+Individuals who are unable to wear cloth face coverings may be able to wear an alternate face covering, such as a shield, while maintaining a minimum sixfoot physical distance at all times.
+We ask all employees to please be respectful of others as we navigate these protocols.